cognitivetech/Marshall-Rosenberg-NVC/Marshall-Rosenberg-Quotes/facebook/README.md

 ## App Review

+Information required for completing app review should be found here:

+[Server-to-Server Apps](https://developers.facebook.com/docs/apps/server-to-server-apps)
+> If your app has no user interface because it exchanges data directly with our APIs, refer to this guide when configuring your app's Basic Settings, and when completing App Review.

+[Server-to-Server App Sample Submission](https://developers.facebook.com/docs/app-review/resources/sample-submissions/server-to-server)

+You need verification to go live with your app, but you can submit your app for review while waiting for your DBA to be registered:

+## Business Verification

 Facebook has suspended individual verification because of COVID.
 Business verification is required.
 If you are like me and creating a not-for-profit page to share information, it's still valuable to have a business.

 The following steps are obviously only for the USA.
 It will be required to create a business to publish a facebook app, until they bring back individual verification.

-The rest of the information required for completing app review should be found here:

-[Server-to-Server Apps](https://developers.facebook.com/docs/apps/server-to-server-apps)
-> If your app has no user interface because it exchanges data directly with our APIs, refer to this guide when configuring your app's Basic Settings, and when completing App Review.

-[Server-to-Server App Sample Submission](https://developers.facebook.com/docs/app-review/resources/sample-submissions/server-to-server)

-## Business Verification

 ### Sole Proprietorship